Cat Islands

 Types of Volunteer Work

-TNR (Trap-Neuter-Return) The most impactful volunteer activity.
-TNR programs trap cats, have them neutered by veterinarians, and return them to the island.
-This controls population growth humanely.
+TNR (Trap-Neuter-Return) This is the single most impactful thing anyone can do for cat island welfare.
+TNR programs trap cats, have them neutered by veterinarians, and return them to the island, controlling population growth humanely.

 Feeding Programs Some organizations coordinate regular feeding schedules to ensure all cats — including shy or elderly ones — receive adequate nutrition.
 Volunteers help distribute food at designated feeding stations.